 The United States and Practice Fusion, Inc. Resolve Allegations of Violations of Practice Fusion’s Deferred Prosecution Agreement

-The government’s claims are allegations only, and there has been no determination of liability as part of this resolution.
+The claims in the Relator’s and the government’s complaints are allegations only and there has been no determination of liability.